 Bil Jac Small Breed Select Dry Dog Food

-This simple formula of chicken, oatmeal, sweet potatoes, and corn is slow cooked.
+This simple formula of chicken, oatmeal, sweet potatoes, and corn is slow-cooked.
 The low glycemic index of the food makes it easy to digest.
 It offers consistent fuel to give your small pet enough energy.
-It contains additional omegas and fatty acids to particularly help out with your dog’s joints and coat.
+It contains additional omegas and essential fatty acids to particularly help out with your dog’s joints and coat.
 It’s also free from potentially harmful ingredients such as gluten, wheat, sugars, and fats.

 Pros and Cons

 - This food is particularly easy for smaller mouths to chew.